 We score each company out of 14 and each product out of 20.

-We use a negative based scoring system where a company starts with 14 and then gets marks taken away if it gets criticised in one or more of our categories.
+A company starts with a score of 14 and gets marks taken away if it gets criticised in one or more of our categories.

-There is one exception to this.
-Companies can score a positive mark under company ethos if they commit to certain things (e.g. Fairtrade) across their whole company group.
+Companies can score a positive mark under one additional category, company ethos, if they commit to certain things (e.g. Fairtrade) across their whole company group.

-Products (on score tables) can receive extra marks for a number of things e.g. being certified organic and so are scored out of 20.
+Products (on score tables) can receive extra marks for a number of things e.g. being certified organic.
+Products can therefore score higher marks than companies.